mvglasow/unison-wiki/CI-Binary-instructions.md

 After unpacking the tarball, there is a file "unison" which is the text UI and can just be run from the command line.

+There is also (future; PR not yet merged) a "Unison.App", but before running it one must do ``xattr -cr /Applications/Unison.app``.
+This has been reported to work on 10.14

 There is also "unison-gtk", but running it on 10.14 produces:

 ```